Brownster/SpotifyAlbumArt.py/README.md

 git clone https://github.com/hzeller/rpi-rgb-led-matrix.git
 cd rpi-rgb-led-matrix
 make

-b.
-Build the Python bindings

-Still, in the same directory, build the Python bindings:

-bash

 cd bindings/python
 make build-python
 sudo make install-python

-c.
-Test the installation

-You can test whether the installation was successful by running one of the included examples:
+4. Permissions

+To run the script without needing root permissions:

 bash

-cd examples-api-use
-sudo ./runtext.py

-Replace ./runtext.py with the path to any other example if you want to try something different.
-3. Permissions

-To run the script without needing root permissions, you should also add a udev rule to allow the current user to access the devices connected to the GPIO pins:

-bash

 cd ~/rpi-rgb-led-matrix/utils
 sudo ./install-service.sh

-4. Restart your Raspberry Pi
+5. Restart the Raspberry Pi

-Finally, restart your Raspberry Pi to ensure that all changes take effect:

 bash

 sudo reboot

-5. Run your Python script

-Now you should be able to run your Python script without any issues:
+Usage
+Set Spotify Credentials

+Open SpotifyAlbumArt.py and set your Spotify client_id, client_secret, and redirect_url.
+Run the Script

 bash

-python3 your-script.py
+python3 SpotifyAlbumArt.py

-Replace "your-script.py" with the name of your Python script.
+Customization

+You can adjust the size of the LED matrix and other parameters within the SpotifyAlbumArt.py file to fit your specific hardware setup.
+Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.
+License

+MIT